 DANCIN Vineyards specializes in Pinot Noir and Chardonnay.
 These wines are a fantastic match for the handmade pizzas offered in their restaurant (photo courtesy of winery).

 Related Content: Check out our favorite homemade pizza recipes.

 We then move a bit north to King Estate Winery in Eugene.
 In addition to offering a wide range of menu items (including a separate cheese and house made charcuterie menu), they also have some spectacular views (especially at sunset!).

-Continuing north on I-5, the next stop is Willamette Valley Vineyards just outside of Salem.
+Continuing north on I-5, the next stop is Willamette Valley Vineyards just outside of Salem and just an hour south from Portland.
 Their recent remodel allows guests to experience a creative mix of food and wine pairings in an impressive sit down environment.

-Situated in an 8,000 square foot former auto repair shop in southeast Portland, Coopers Hall is a winery, restaurant, and taproom, dedicated to keg production wines.
+Situated in an 8,000 square foot former auto repair shop in southeast Portland, Coopers Hall is a winery and taproom, dedicated to keg production wines.
 Yes, wine in kegs — and one of the biggest and most impressive of its kind.

 Do you own an Oregon Winery with full service dining?
 Drop us an email and let us know.